 Mathematics and Geometry

 Math in the Montessori Elementary program is designed to encourage the child's self-construction and autonomous discovery, while introducing the sum of human endeavor in the field of mathematics.
 The role of the adult is to introduce materials for concepts, procedures, and nomenclature, then leave space for the children to work out their own discoveries and deep understanding.
 The approach brings three main areas of math to the children: arithmetic, geometry, and algebra.
 A unique emphasis on geometry in the elementary years helps introduce children to the logical processes and nomenclature used in algebra.
-An array of remarkable materials (far to numerous to list) brings each of these areas to life allowing children to discover the inner workings of the math procedures that they explore.
+An array of materials brings each of these areas to life, allowing children to discover the inner workings of the math procedures that they explore.

 History is woven throughout cosmic education.
 It is never presented as simply a series of events or dates, but as a record of humanity's interaction with the universe.
 We begin with pre-history; the creation of the universe, the beginning and development of life on Earth, the development of pre-historic human cultures.
 We continue by trying to understand each culture in the light of its common fundamental needs and its unique gifts, what people from each culture have done to make life better for us and for humanity.
 We focus on gratitude to those who have gone before, both known and unknown, and on positive human contributions, without hiding challenges and human failures.
 Timelines, research, and hands-on projects are common vehicles for this area of study.